LGN LAURA GARCIA NAVARRETE’s TERMS AND CONDITIONS

-Fees – Unless otherwise agreed in writing, our fees will be based on hourly charge rates for time spent on the matter with an uplift to reflect the following factors: any particular complexity, difficulty or novelty involved; any particular knowledge or expertise required; urgency; seniority and skills of the persons involved; and the value or importance of the matter to you.
+Fees – Unless otherwise agreed in writing, my fees will be based on hourly charge rates for time spent on the matter with an uplift to reflect the following factors: any particular complexity, difficulty or novelty involved; any particular knowledge or expertise required; urgency; seniority and skills of the persons involved; and the value or importance of the matter to you.
 The hourly charge rates will be either those quoted to you or (in the absence of quoted rates) our current rates applying for the persons working on the matter.
-Our rates are reviewed periodically and may be varied by us upon giving you notice.
+My rates are reviewed periodically and may be varied upon giving you notice.

 1. incidentals; e.g. photocopying, bank charges, non-local telephone calls, faxes, courier and other deliveries, travel, document storage and retrieval, and other incidental costs directly attributable to the services provided;

 2. disbursements and other expenses reasonably incurred by us or authorised by you.

 Wills – Although I may advise you on the likely inheritance tax consequences of the provisions of your will, on the basis of the information you give us and the current law, we will not advise you on the most tax-efficient method of drafting your will or lifetime tax-planning as part of our standard will service.
 I will provide such advice for an additional fee at your request.